Student Life In London – A Guide To Hoxton

 Places to visit in our guide to Hoxton

-If you’re going to be based near Hoxton then you might want to make your way over to Shoreditch, where there’s always something interesting happening.
+If you’re going to be based at urbanest Hoxton, or anywhere else nearby, you might want to make your way over to Shoreditch, where something interesting is always happening.

 Columbia Road Flower Market

-Many of the florists here have grown their own flowers and plants, but you’re bound to find some greenery from warmer corners of the world as well.
+Many of the florists here have grown their own flowers and plants, but you’re bound to find some greenery from warmer corners of the world.
 For more information about the shops nearby and what time the flowers will be there, see here.

 Location: Columbia Road, London, E2 7RG